lapiks/rayflux/README.md

 ## Features

+- CPU raytracing
-- CPU and GPU raytracing backends
+- GPU raytracing using wgpu
 - Real-time rendering in a window
 - Image export as PNG